 The IELTS is an abbreviation of the International English Language Testing System.
 Simply put, it is an examination that assesses your English language skills in terms of spoken and written English.
-If you wish to study or work in a country as IELTS Coaching Classes in Delhi where English is the primary language of communication, mainly Anglophone countries, you need to assure the university admission officers and visa officers that you are proficient in the language.
+If you wish to study or work in a country as IELTS Coaching in Delhi where English is the primary language of communication, mainly Anglophone countries, you need to assure the university admission officers and visa officers that you are proficient in the language.

-The IELTS exam measures your skills in listening, reading, writing and speaking through two test formats, namely IELTS Training Institute in Delhi on Academic and IELTS General Training.
+The IELTS preparation measures your skills in listening, reading, writing and speaking through two test formats, namely IELTS Training Institute in Delhi on Academic and IELTS General Training.
 While IELTS Academic can be taken up by those who wish to go for higher education or professional registration, IELTS General Training is for those who are looking at migrating to Australia, Canada, New Zealand and the UK.
 For academic and work purposes, the US also accepts the same.

 The test has been designed and is jointly owned by the British Council, IDP: IELTS Australia and Cambridge English Language Assessment.

 The International English Language Testing System (IELTS) measures the language proficiency of people who want to study or work where English is used as a language of communication.
 It uses a nine-band scale to clearly identify levels of proficiency, from non-user (band score 1) through to expert (band score 9).
-IELTS Academic or IELTS General Training
+IELTS Academic or IELTS General Training.

 IELTS is available in two test versions:

 Anyone above the age of 16 years can take the IELTS test.
 If you wish to study, work or migrate to the UK, Australia, Canada and New Zealand and study or work in the US, you can take this test.